Adrian Schoolcraft: Raid and involuntary commitment

-"He is coherent, relevant with goal directed speech and good eye contact. ...His memory and concentration is intact.
-He is alert and oriented" but "his insight and judgment are impaired".
-The report also says: "He expressed questionable paranoid ideas of conspiracy and cover-ups going [on] in the precinct.
-Since then, he started collecting 'evidence' to 'prove his point' and became suspicious 'They are after him.'"
+He is coherent, relevant with goal directed speech and good eye contact. ...
+His memory and concentration is intact.
+He is alert and oriented [... but] his insight and judgment are impaired. ...
+He expressed questionable paranoid ideas of conspiracy and cover-ups going [on] in the precinct.
+Since then, he started collecting 'evidence' to 'prove his point' and became suspicious 'They are after him.'

 After discharge, Schoolcraft was suspended from the force and stopped receiving a paycheck.
 Police officers visited his house regularly in the following weeks.

 "The NYPD Tapes"

 In 2010, Schoolcraft released his recordings to The Village Voice; its reporter Graham Rayman published them as a series of articles titled "The NYPD Tapes", together with material on Schoolcraft.
 The suspended officer also discussed the case and his recordings with the Associated Press, which published a lengthy article, including excerpts from the recordings.
 The New York Times reported Schoolcraft's allegations that "commanders at the 81st Precinct pushed ticket and arrest quotas on officers."

 In the analysis of Graham Rayman, writing for the Voice, this pressure to arrest had major effects in the 81st precinct, including: